ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 traffic.
 However WebRTC {{WebRTC}} relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, and ICE relies on the ability to send and receive UDP packets to multiple hosts.
-While in theory it might be possible to accomplish this using multiple UDP Proxying HTTP requests, HTTP semantics {{HTTP}} do not guarantee that distinct requests will be handled by the same server.
+While in theory it might be possible to accomplish this using multiple UDP proxying HTTP requests, HTTP semantics {{HTTP}} do not guarantee that distinct requests will be handled by the same server.
 This can lead to the UDP packets being sent from distinct IP addresses, thereby preventing ICE from operating correctly.
-Consequently, UDP Proxying requests cannot enable WebRTC connectivity between peers.
+Consequently, UDP proxying requests cannot enable WebRTC connectivity between peers.

-This document describes an extension to UDP Proxying in HTTP that allows sending and receiving UDP payloads to multiple hosts within the scope of a single UDP Proxying HTTP request.
+This document describes an extension to UDP Proxying in HTTP that allows sending and receiving UDP payloads to multiple hosts within the scope of a single UDP proxying HTTP request.

 ## Conventions and Definitions